 As you can see in the pictures below, the yellow cuts were not much of a problem to do, but the red cut was a bit harder to reach with cutters or normal saw!

-First all the excess branches were cut off, so I could get a good firm hold on the tree, while I was sawing away, without pricking myself a thousand times!
-Than, with the help of a very sharp small bladed wood cutters knife, that is used by foresters, I was able to remove the thick branch in one go.
+First, all the excess branches were cut off, so I could get a good firm hold on the tree, while I was sawing away, without pricking myself a thousand times!
+Then, with the help of a very sharp small bladed woodcutters knife, that is used by foresters, I was able to remove the thick branch in one go.

-Than one by one and bit by bit all the other useless branches were cut back
+Then one by one and bit by bit all the other useless branches were cut back.

 A large branch cutter, like I use here, is a priceless tool for this kind of work!
-It makes a clean cut in one go, without placing to much side way force on the tree and roots, like a saw or power tool does .
+It makes a clean cut in one go, without placing to much sideways force on the tree and roots, like a saw or power tool does.
 No matter how good you think you hold the tree into place!

-For now I’m really pleased with the outcome of this little Hawthorn, I love it’s movement and bark texture.
-I am really looking forward, to next season to see were all the buds will appear!
-If I’m lucky they will grown just about were I need them.
+For now, I’m really pleased with the outcome of this little Hawthorn, I love it’s movement and bark texture.
+I am really looking forward, to next season to see where all the buds will appear!
+If I’m lucky they will grow just about where I need them.
 And if not….who cares?
 Together, we will think of something.

 I hope you liked what I did so far?
-And I keep you posted on this little tree’s progress.
+And I will keep you all posted on this little tree’s progress.